GlennNygard/map_generator/README.md

 ## Map Generator.

-CLI map creator using Wave Function Collapse and constraint-solving algorithms to create 2D maps.
+CLI map creator using Wave Function Collapse, a constraint-solving algorithm, to create 2D maps.

 This is a simplified version of the map generator used in the game Brace the Swarm, and the maps exported from this creator can be used 'as is' in the game.
 ### How to use.